shuent/markdown-generator/README.md

 - **For the Diligent Note-Taker:**
   - **Before:** A fleeting idea strikes during a meeting.
 You scramble to create a new file, name it, and add context, but the idea's initial spark is lost in the process.
-  - **After:** Simply type `mdg --template note "meeting-notes"`.
+  - **After:** Simply type `mdg --template note --var slug="meeting-notes" title="Weekly Planning"`.
 A structured note file appears, ready for you to capture your thoughts without breaking stride.

 Our goal is simple: to eliminate the boring, repetitive tasks and let you stay in your creative zone.
 Let `mdg` handle the housekeeping, so you can focus on writing.